fosslight/fosslight-guide-en/features/1_developer.md

 ## Operation check
 - If you connect to [http://localhost:8180][local] from a web browser, the sign in page is displayed.
 - Default account :
-    -  id: admin, pswd :admin
+    -  id : admin, pswd : admin

 [local]: http://localhost:8180